TIC Genetics: Tourette International Collaborative Genetics Study

 About the study:

 Your family has been invited to be part of a study of families in which a child has Tourette syndrome and/or related disorders such as chronic vocal or motor tics and his/her parents do not.
-Although it is well known that genetic factors play a role in causing tics, the responsible genes have not yet been discovered.
-Recent dramatic advances in genetic techniques hold out the promise that we may soon be able to identify such risk-conferring genes.
 The purpose of this study is to identify the genetic factors that cause Tourette Syndrome and tics using a family-based approach.
 This will greatly contribute to our understanding of Tourette Syndrome and may help develop new therapies in the future.
-This study requires participation from a child and both biological parents, can be done in-person or remotely, and participation will be compensated with a $100 Amazon gift card.
+This study requires participation from a child and both biological parents, can be done in-person or remotely, and participation will be compensated with a $100 Amazon gift card for the family.
+We are not able to offer you a report of your genetic results because our studies are performed as research.
+Our research lab does not offer any treatment.

 What do we need from you?